-Upgrade of UBS AG's long-term senior debt rating from Moody's on 18 June 2018 and publication of the second quarter 2018 financial report as per 30 June 2018 of UBS Group AG on 24 July 2018 and of UBS AG on 27 July 2018.
+Publication of the third quarter 2018 financial report as per 30 September 2018 of UBS Group AG on 25 October 2018 and of UBS AG on 31 October 2018.

-In the course of supplementing the Base Prospectus, as mentioned above, UBS AG has also taken the occasion to update in this Supplement certain updated information that has become available after the date of the Base Prospectus.
+In the course of supplementing the Base Prospectus due to the publication of the third quarter financial reports, as mentioned above, UBS AG has also taken the occasion to update in this Supplement certain other updated information that has become available after the date of the Base Prospectus.